rajadilipkolli/my-spring-boot-experiments/boot-chaos-monkey/README.md

 ./mvnw spring-boot:run -Dspring-boot.run.profiles=local -Dspring-boot.run.arguments="--chaos.monkey.enabled=true"
 ./mvnw gatling:test
 ```

+**Verification**:

+* Check logs to confirm chaos injection events.
+* Use Gatling or other load testing tools to verify how the application behaves under stress.

 By default, Chaos Monkey is enabled.
 Let's disable it and run the tests again.
 It should improve the response times.